mageem2/poseTracking/README.md

 ### After the App is running

 - A web page will pop up.
 From there, select the tunnel option.
 If this is your first time running the app, 'ngrok' will download.
+The tunnel option will need to be selected for the app to run.

 ![Tunnel IMG](./images/tunnel_example.png)

-scan QR code
+- scan QR code

-wait till app loads